EdDuarte/website/content/sections/project/_index.md

   Priority: 0.9
 ---

-Things that I have developed or contributed to (for work, my own startups, college classes, or just during my spare-time).
+Software that I have developed or contributed to.

 View [open-source only](/open-source-projects/) / [data-mining
 related only](/data-mining-projects/)